 Building, testing & reflecting

 Part of the project when solutions take shape and undergo testing and evaluation.

 Even though this project is still undergoing I already know that it wouldn't be possible without the help of people who decided to support me throughout it.
-Thank you to my tutors Tara Mullaney (Veryday) and Nicholas Torretta (Umeå Institute of Design), my critical friend Piotr Kuklo, classmates, organizations advocating for patients and most importantly over 90 women living with endometriosis who generously shared their story with me.
+Thank you to my tutors Tara Mullaney (Veryday) and Nicholas Torretta (Umeå Institute of Design), my critical friend Piotr Kuklo, classmates, organizations advocating for patients and most importantly over 100 women living with endometriosis and their loved ones who generously shared their story with me.

 Aggerhol M. (3D/Motion Design) & Kerksick, N. (Art Director). ( 2011, March).
 Endometriosis.
 Retrieved from https://vimeo.com/20910143